 The AO3 Documentation Committee exists to create and maintain complete and up-to-date user-facing and internal documentation for the Archive of Our Own.
 This includes but is not limited to FAQs, tutorials, screencasts, and other AO3-related documentation.

-Handles press releases, newsletters, blog posts, media contacts, and other tasks related to promoting our various projects.
-Additionally, promotes communication within the OTW itself, keeping information flowing between the various committees.
+Handles newsletters, blog posts, media contacts, social media accounts, and other tasks related to promoting our various projects.
+Additionally, runs an internal newsletter and marks events and milestones for the organization.

 Development & Membership